gerbenjacobs/go-webshop-course/step4/README.md

 ## Baskets

-We seem to have a new requirement with regards to having 'basket functionality'.
+We seem to have a new requirement in regard to having 'basket functionality'.

 We have none of this, so we need to set up: domain models, storages, services.